-At the start of your rental contract you usually pay a deposit to your landlord.
-This sum will be returned to you at the end of your contract, if you leave the room in a good condition.
+At the start of your rental contract, you usually pay a deposit to your landlord.
+This sum will be returned to you at the end of your contract if you leave the room in good condition.
 The deposit should be paid back within a term of three months after the end of your rental agreement, or within the term mentioned in your contract.
 A landlord is only allowed to withhold the deposit if he can prove that you did not leave the room in the same situation as you had received it when moving in.

 Beware!
 If no inspection report was made between you and the landlord at the start of your rental contract, it’s up to the landlord to prove that you left the house in a worse condition.
 Also, if your landlord is of the opinion that you did not leave the accommodation in a good condition, he should give you the opportunity to fix the situation yourself first, before making any costs himself.